nafigator/dxvk-setup/README.md

   setup.sh [OPTIONS...]

 OPTIONS
   -v, --version   Show script version
   -h, --help      Show this help message
   -d, --debug     Run script in debug mode

 ENVIRONMENT
   WINEPREFIX      Defines wine prefix to install DXVK libs.
-By default installs into current dir.
+By default current dir will be treated as prefix.
   WINE            Defines path to wine binary.
 By default wine will be used from $PATH.
 ```

 # Examples